cthoyt/sssom-curator/README.md

     -->
 </p>

-SSSOM Curator is a suite of tools for curating semantic mappings encoded in the [Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/).
+SSSOM Curator is a suite of tools for predicting and curating semantic mappings encoded in the
+[Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/).
 It has three major components:

-1. A semantic mapping predictions workflow, with implementations for lexical matching and lexical embedding similarity
+1. A semantic mappings prediction workflow, with implementations for lexical matching and lexical embedding similarity and extensibility for additional implementations
 2. A (local) web-based curation interface for quick triage of predicted semantic mappings that supports full curator provenance
-3. A set of tols for export and summarization
+3. A set of tools for export and summarization

 The SSSOM Curator evolved from the [Biomappings](https://github.com/biopragmatics/biomappings) semi-automated